hashicorp/terraform-provider-vsphere/examples/end-to-end-1.1.0/README.md

 ## Usage Details

-You can either clone the entire [terraform-provider-vsphere][ref-tf-vsphere-github] repository, or download the `variables.tf`, `data_sources.tf`, `resources.tf`, and `terraform.tfvars`
-files into a directory of your choice.
-Once done, edit the `terraform.tfvars` file, populating the fields with the relevant values.
+You can either clone the entire [terraform-provider-vsphere][ref-tf-vsphere-github] repository, or download the `variables.tf`, `data_sources.tf`, `resources.tf`, and `terraform.tfvars.example` files into a directory of your choice.
+Once done, edit the `terraform.tfvars.example` file, populating the fields with the relevant values, and then rename it to `terraform.tfvars`.

 [ref-tf-vsphere-github]: https://github.com/terraform-providers/terraform-provider-vsphere